void0x11/Obsbot-Intelligent-Security-Monitor/README.md

-# Detection-Triggered Recorder
+# OBSBOT Tiny2 Intelligent Security Monitor

-**Intelligent event-driven surveillance system with real-time human detection, automatic recording, and persistent snapshot evidence.**
+**Professional event-driven surveillance system with real-time human detection, automatic recording, and persistent snapshot evidence.**

-An AI-powered security monitoring application that automatically captures video and timestamped snapshots when humans are detected, providing comprehensive evidence even if the camera connection is interrupted.
+An AI-powered security monitoring application purpose-built for OBSBOT Tiny2 USB cameras.
+Automatically captures timestamped video and snapshots when humans are detected, providing comprehensive evidence even if the camera connection is interrupted.

 ---